braintripping/cljs-live/README.md

 **Goal**

-Given a list of namespaces you'd like to use in the browser (`entry`), and the main namespace of the compiled ClojureScript app (`provided`), **cljs-live** should calculate and package the minimal required set of compiled source files and analysis caches, and help load them into the compiler state.
+Given a map containing `ns` requirement expressions (`:require, :require-macros, :import`), and the entry namespace of the compiled ClojureScript app (`:provided`), **cljs-live** should calculate and bundle the minimal set of compiled source files and analysis caches, and help load them into the compiler state.

 ### Usage